betatran3010/apple-harvest-festival/design-plan-phase1/milestone-1.md

 8. What haven't I asked you today that you think would be valuable for me to know?

-**After the interview:** This was really helpful.
-Thank you so much for agreeing to speak with me today.
-Have a great day!

 ## Interview Notes
-> Interview at least 3 people from your audience.
-> Take notes and include those notes here.
-Make sure to include a brief description of each interviewee.
-> **Copy the interview questions above into each interviewee section below.**
-> Take notes for each participant inline with the questions.
-You should have about 1 sentence in notes for each question.

 **Interviewee 1:**